baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 |Classifier|LinearSVC|
 |Scaler|StandardScaler|

-With this parameters, the classifier accuracy was 99.41 % and it took 2.97 seconds to train.
+With this parameters, the classifier accuracy was 99.41 % , it took 2130.83 seconds to get features and 17.63 seconds to train SVC.

 ### Sliding Window Search